nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 **_Editing out details in a task_**

- You can also remove any sections if they are no longer relevant! <br>
+ You can also remove parameters that are no longer relevant. <br>
  Format: `edit INDEX [-reset parameter] [repeat] [start] [end] `

 |`-reset parameter`|Result|